flamedfury/flamedfury.com/src/posts/2020/2020-05-16-no-one-mourns-the-wicked.md

 youtube: true
 ---

-{% imagePlaceholder "./src/assets/images/posts/2020/no-one-mourns-the-wicked.jpg", "A skull wearing sunglasses and a hat", "No One Mourns The Wicked - Bandcamp" %}
+{% eleventyImage "./src/assets/images/posts/2020/no-one-mourns-the-wicked.jpg", "A skull wearing sunglasses and a hat", "No One Mourns The Wicked - Bandcamp" %}

 No One Mourns The Wicked [dropped yesterday](https://bigghostlimited.bandcamp.com/album/no-one-mourns-the-wicked).